Sustainable Gaps

 Does this sound familiar?

-Bring one recent example that sounds like "This was already shared" or explain it in your own words.
+Bring one recent example that sounds like "The invoice is waiting on paperwork from the field again" or explain it in your own words.
 You do not need the right process term before the first conversation.

 "This was already shared."